 Personal contract purchase offers the same structure as personal contract hire, but you have the option to buy or return the vehicle at the end of your contract period.
 So, owning a car is an option.

-Pros: more flexible than other agreements, you agree the balloon payment at the start of the contract, you can hand the car back.
+Pros: more flexible than other agreements; you agree on the balloon payment amount at the start of the contract; you can hand the car back.

 Further reading: What is personal contract purchase and how does it work?

 Lease purchase (LP)

 Again, lease purchase has the same structure to the agreement, but you have to pay the balloon payment at the end of your contract.
 It limits your options, but you can save money if you pay off your car early.
 Differs from PCP in the fact that the balloon payment is compulsory.

 Pros: lower payments mean you can balance budgets in other areas of your life; you know you’re going to own the vehicle.

 Cons: if you don’t save enough money, you’ll end up in financial trouble; the balloon payment may be higher than the residual value.